sh0623k/knowledge-sharing/mental-game/README.md

 # Mental Game

-Putting the learnings from [The Mental Game of Poker](https://www.panrolling.com/books/cb/cb16.html).
+Describing the learnings from [The Mental Game of Poker](https://www.panrolling.com/books/cb/cb16.html).